-Importantly, the Coordination Unit is an independent body representing wholeof-government needs and not just the needs of a single Ministry or organization.
-Such a Unit would preferably be accountable to, and situated within, a Ministry A Geospatial Coordination Unit is an independent body representing wholeof-government geospatial needs. to be able to take full advantage of Ministry powers, financial services and human resource management.
+Importantly, the Coordination Unit is an independent body representing whole-of-government needs and not just the needs of a single Ministry or organization.
+Such a Unit would preferably be accountable to, and situated within, a Ministry to be able to take full advantage of Ministry powers, financial services and human resource management.

-The Coordination Unit should have a Senior Responsible Officer (Director) appointed to 'champion' and provide oversight across all government projects involving the collection and management of geospatial information.
+The Coordination Unit will typically have a Senior Responsible Officer (e.g. Director) appointed to 'champion' and provide oversight across all government projects involving the collection and management of geospatial information.
 The position should be as senior as possible, and have political support.